-The OEB engages with stakeholders and consumers, which helps us to better understand perspectives, make decisions that are in the public interest and build public trust.
+The OEB engages with stakeholders and consumers, which helps us to better understand perspectives and make decisions that are in the public interest.

 Did you know that utilities have to file detailed applications with us before they can change their rates or build new infrastructure?
 See these applications online and be part of our decision-making process.